-Buzzing around the fluorescent lights that shade the gallery pink and reflect off panels suspended from the ceiling, Mad Dog Jones feels like he’s part of the exhibition himself in his pink-tinted sunglasses.
+Buzzing around the pink fluorescent lights beneath panels suspended from the ceiling, Mad Dog Jones feels like he’s part of the exhibition himself in his pink-tinted sunglasses.
 Known in the real world as Michah Dowback, fans of the Toronto-based artist are most familiar with his work as Instagram posts of illustrated urban scenes blending themselves somewhere between what looks like Tokyo and surreal alternative worlds, or portraits of people we can’t quite place who, where, or even if they are.
 In the physical space of the Diesel Art Gallery in Shibuya, the Instagram creations take a weird step away from their online realm into the very city that they distort, interacting with the space, objects and light of the real world for the first time.

 Metropolis: This is your first ever exhibition.
 Can you introduce us to it?